tracked-tools/tracked-built-ins/README.md

 ------------------------------------------------------------------------------

 * Ember.js v3.24 (LTS) or above
-* Embroider or ember-auto-import v2
+* Embroider v3 and greater or ember-auto-import v2.7.0 and greater

 ### TypeScript